TimeMAE: Self-Supervised Representations of Time Series with Decoupled Masked Autoencoders

 \subsubsection{Visualization Analysis}

 Next, we aim to understand the proposed approach through visualization analysis.
 To conserve space, we use T-SNE~\cite{van2008visualizing} over the HAR dataset to display the learned features along with their labels.
 Figure~\ref{fig:tsne}(a) provides the visualization of features derived from randomly initialized encoders, while Figure~\ref{fig:tsne}(b) describes the visualization of features following supervision training without pre-training enhancement.
-Figures~\ref{fig:tsne}(c) and (d) show the visualization results of extracted features from a frozen pre-trained encoder and a fine-tuned one in TimeMAE.
-We draw the following observations from the visualization results: it is possible to separate well the extracted features from tuned TimeMAE and FineZero+.
+Figure~\ref{fig:tsne}(c) and (d) show the visualization results of extracted features from a frozen pre-trained encoder and a fine-tuned one in TimeMAE.
+We draw the following observations from the visualization results: it is possible to separate well the extracted features from the tuned TimeMAE and FineZero+.
 Among them, the Fine-tuned TimeMAE achieves better separation results.
-Such results demonstrate that our TimeMAE can help to guide the training of the encoder to represent each category in the latent representation space; (2) visualized features extracted from the pre-trained TimeMAE can also be well separated.
-Such results suggest that the pre-trained representations could largely reflect the underlying feature of raw time series data.
+Such results demonstrate that TimeMAE enhances category separation and captures key features of continuous time series.
+Visualized features extracted from the pre-trained TimeMAE can also be well separated.
+Such results suggest that the pre-trained representations could largely reflect the underlying features of raw time series data.
 These results show that TimeMAE guides category separation in the latent space and captures key features of continuous time series.

-In Figure~\ref{fig:learning_curve}, we also visualize the learning curves of our TimeMAE and FineZero+ in terms of end-to-end fine-tuning evaluation, in which accuracy results are reported.
-On two selected datasets, as can be seen, pre-training with our TimeMAE greatly outperforms the random Initialization baseline in terms of accuracy and convergence speed.
-For instance, the FineZero+ requires at least $10$ epochs to converge to stable findings while the TimeMAE just needs three epochs to attain more superior classification performance.